CIRCL/Circlean/doc/setup_with_proot.md

     apt-get source -b p7zip-rar
     dpkg -i ${path to p7zip-rar .deb file}
 ```
-* Install the Python dependencies for PyCIRCLean/filecheck.py.
+* Install the Python dependencies for `PyCIRCLean/filecheck.py`.
 PyCIRCLean is 3.5+
-compatible, so use pip -V to make sure you're using the right version of pip.
+compatible, so use `pip -V` to make sure you're using the right version of pip.
 You might
 have to edit your PATH variable or use pip3 to get the correct pip.
 You also might want to
 verify that these dependencies are current by checking in the PyCIRCLean git repo.
 ```
     pip3 install -U pip
+    hash -r
     pip3 install olefile oletools exifread Pillow
     pip3 install git+https://github.com/Rafiot/officedissector.git
     pip3 install git+https://github.com/CIRCL/PyCIRCLean.git